yvonnapc/php-greeting/README.md

 ## Support and contact details

-If you have any issues, questions, ideas, or concerns contact me through GitHUb.
+If you have any issues, questions, ideas, or concerns contact me through GitHub.
 If you would like to make a contribution to the code, feel free to do so and notify me by e-mail.

 ## Technologies Used